Key Takeaways

 Loans can help you finance some of the most important purchases in your life, such as your education, home, or car.
 If you're thinking about applying for a loan, it's important to understand the total cost of the loan so you can make an informed decision about whether the debt is affordable.

 Understanding how you can reduce your total loan costs can also help you make sure that you’re paying the lowest possible amount.
-Here are 12 effective techniques to reduce your total loan costs:

-12 Steps to Reduce Your Loan Costs
+10 Steps To Reduce Your Loan Costs

-1. Understand Your Loan Terms and Conditions
+1. Understanding Your Loan Terms and Conditions

 Before you take out a loan, review the documents carefully to make sure you understand your repayment terms.
 Doing so can help you understand some of the common elements that may impact the total cost of a loan.
 These include: